dacadeorg/tutorials/ICP/typescript-smart-contract-101/content/typescript-smart-contract-101.md

 ### 1.6 Overview

+1. [Introduction](#1-introduction) (5 min) - In this section, we'll provide an overview of the tutorial, including what you'll learn, the prerequisites, and the tech stack.
+We'll also introduce you to Azle, the TypeScript framework we'll be using to build our canisters.

-1. [Setup](#1-setup) (15 min) - This section will guide you through the necessary steps to set up your project.
+2. [Setup](#2-setup) (15 min) - This section will guide you through the necessary steps to set up your project.
-2. [Constructing the Messaging Canister](#2-constructing-the-messaging-canister) (45 min) - In this section, we will build a messaging canister with basic CRUD(Create, Read, Update Delete) functionality.
+3. [Constructing the Messaging Canister](#3-constructing-the-messaging-canister) (45 min) - In this section, we will build a messaging canister with basic CRUD(Create, Read, Update Delete) functionality.
-3. [Deploying and Interacting with our Canister](#3-deploying-and-interacting-with-our-canister) (15 min) - In this section, we will interact with the messaging canister via our command line and the Candid web interface.
+4. [Deploying and Interacting with our Canister](#4-deploying-and-interacting-with-our-canister) (15 min) - In this section, we will interact with the messaging canister via our command line and the Candid web interface.
-4. [Conclusion](#4-conclusion) (1 min) - Finally, we will conclude this tutorial and give you some ideas on how to continue.
+5. [Conclusion](#5-conclusion) (1 min) - Finally, we will conclude this tutorial and give you some ideas on how to continue.

 ## 2. Setup
 In this section, we will help you set up the boilerplate code for our project.
 By the end of this section, you'll have a development environment pre-configured with all the necessary tools and dependencies, and you'll be ready to start building your canisters.